Physical Signatures of Supercritical Fluid Boundaries

 \section{Abstract}

-A supercritical fluid (SCF) -- the state of matter at temperatures and pressures above the critical point -- exhibits properties intermediate between those of a liquid and a gas.
-However, whether it constitutes a fundamentally distinct phase or merely a continuous extension of the liquid and gas states remains an open question.
-Here we show that a SCF is defined by \textit{sub-short-range} (SSR) structural order in the spatial arrangement of particles, setting it apart from the gas (disordered), liquid (short-range ordered), and solid (long-range ordered) states.
-The SSR structural order can be characterized by a length scale effectively quantified by the number of observable peaks in the radial distribution function.
-This length grows from a minimum microscopic value, on the order of the inter-particle distance at the gas–SCF boundary, to a diverging value at the SCF–liquid boundary.
-Based on the emergence of SSR order, we demonstrate that the transport and dynamical properties of the SCF state, including the diffusion coefficient, shear viscosity, and velocity autocorrelation function, also clearly distinguish it from both the liquid and gas states.
-Theoretical predictions are validated by molecular dynamics simulations of argon and further supported by existing experimental evidence.
-Our study confirms and assigns physical significance to the refined phase diagram of matter in the supercritical region, consisting of three distinct states (gas, supercritical fluid, and liquid) separated by two crossover boundaries that follow universal scaling laws.
+In the supercritical fluid (SCF) region, at temperatures and pressures above the critical point, the thermodynamic singularity separating liquids and gases no longer exists.
+Recent arguments based on thermodynamics and critical scalings have revived the proposal that the SCF constitutes an intermediate state of matter, separated from the liquid and gas by two supercritical boundaries, the $L^\pm$ lines.
+However, until now, the nature of the supercritical state and the physical signatures of these boundaries have remained elusive.
+Here, we demonstrate that the SCF is characterized by distinct structural, transport, and dynamical behavior.
+Specifically, the spatial arrangement of particles—captured by the radial distribution function—as well as the diffusion coefficient, shear viscosity, and velocity autocorrelation function in the SCF regime are qualitatively different from those in both the liquid and gas states and exhibit clear physical signatures upon crossing the $L^\pm$ lines.
+Our theoretical predictions are validated by molecular dynamics simulations of argon and are further supported by existing experimental evidence.
+These results provide a clear physical foundation for a refined phase diagram of matter in the supercritical region, comprising three distinct states—gas, supercritical fluid, and liquid—separated by two crossover boundaries obeying universal scaling laws.